The Morrison Government is committed to reducing power prices.

 Australia beat its first Kyoto target by 128 million tonnes of greenhouse gases.
-And we are on track to beat our 2020 target by 294 million tonnes.
+We are on track to beat our 2020 target by 294 million tonnes.

 The Government is supporting practical emissions reduction projects through the Emissions Reduction Fund like energy efficiency, capturing landfill gas and boosting soil carbon.

 We have secured more than 190 million tonnes of emissions reductions at a low average cost of less than $12 per tonne.

 This compares to Labor’s Carbon Tax, which reduced emissions by less than 12 million tonnes at a cost of $15.4 billion – around $1,300 per tonne.